"Willow Ridge"

 On the second ridge

-Third ridge lies ahead.
+Third ridge lies ahead

-A road cuts into the slope below the summit of the third ridge.
+A road cuts into the slope below the summit of the third ridge

-On the road mentioned in the previous photo.
+On the road mentioned in the previous photo

-We reach Willow Creek.
+We reached Willow Creek

-We hit a dry section on the creek.
+We hit a dry section on the creek

 Following an icy section